Te Whiti and Tohu

-In 1878 government surveying of the confiscated southern Taranaki lands for European settlement began.
-In response, from May 1879, under the initial direction of Tohu, the Parihaka men went out to reclaim this land by ploughing.
-As they were arrested and imprisoned, others took their places, people coming particularly from Pātea, Whanganui and Waikato.
-Te Whiti said, ‘The settlement to be by Europeans and Maories, the Maories on their reserves and the Europeans on the remainder but the Maories being owners of the soil to receive “takoha” [tribute] from the Europeans.’1 He wanted to make Parihaka ‘Israel’, the new kingdom for Māori, and sought to reclaim their rangatiratanga (chieftainship) guaranteed by the Treaty of Waitangi.
+In 1878 the government began surveying the confiscated southern Taranaki lands for European settlement.
+In response, from May 1879, under the initial direction of Tohu, the Parihaka men went out to reclaim this land by ploughing it.
+As they were arrested and imprisoned, others took their places, with people coming particularly from Pātea, Whanganui and Waikato.
+Te Whiti said, ‘The settlement to be by Europeans and Maories, the Maories on their reserves and the Europeans on the remainder but the Maories being owners of the soil to receive “takoha” [tribute] from the Europeans.’1 He wanted to make Parihaka ‘Israel’, the new kingdom for Māori, and sought to reclaim the rangatiratanga (chieftainship) guaranteed by the Treaty of Waitangi.

 Government sacks Parihaka

-Responding to the growing level of Māori support for Parihaka, on 5 November 1881 the government sent troops to break up the community.
+Responding to the growing Māori support for Parihaka, on 5 November 1881 the government sent troops to break up the community.
 All outsiders were expelled (about 1,600 people), and their homes destroyed.
-Te Whiti, Tohu and a third Taranaki prophet, Tītokowaru, were arrested and spent six months imprisoned awaiting trial.
-But the Supreme Court judge threw out the charge of obstruction laid against Tītokowaru.
+Te Whiti, Tohu and a third Taranaki prophet, Tītokowaru, were arrested and spent six months imprisoned awaiting trial. then the Supreme Court judge threw out the charge of obstruction laid against Tītokowaru.

 Faced with the probability of the collapse of the remaining trials, the government urgently passed special legislation allowing the indefinite imprisonment of Te Whiti and Tohu.
-Sent to the South Island, they were released after two years.
+Sent to the South Island, they were released in early 1883.
 They returned to reconstruct Parihaka as a model (and modern) community.